 Stefan Mey Lecture topics

-Online commerce has a brother in the darknet who likes to keep quiet.
-It is not shoes or books that are traded there, but party, relaxation and stimulant drugs.
-Dark commerce is similar to the legal e-commerce of Amazon, Zalando & Co.
-There are product policies, Black Friday discounts and advertising models on large marketplaces.
-All parties act anonymously.
-The trust necessary for business is ensured by a sophisticated system of user ratings.
-What do we know about these dark marketplaces?
-Is dark commerce leading to a digital disruption of the drug trade?
-How are the police investigating?
-And what does dark commerce tell us about the logic of online commerce?
+Online retail has a secretive counterpart in the darknet.
+It’s not shoes or books that are traded there, but narcotics and much more.
+Dark commerce is similar to the legal e-commerce of Amazon, Zalando, and others.
+There are product policies, Black Friday discounts, and advertising models.
+User reviews ensure the necessary trust.
+What do we know about these marketplaces in the dark?
+How does the police investigate?
+And what does dark commerce reveal about the logic of digital markets?